SumoLogic/sumologic-documentation/docs/manage/threat-intelligence-indicators.md

 ## Delete indicators

-1. Select an indicator.
-Details of the indicator appear in a sidebar.
+1. Select a source.
+Details of the source appear in a sidebar.
 1. Click **Delete Indicators**.
 The following dialog appears. <br/><img src={useBaseUrl('img/manage/threat-intelligence-delete-indicators.png')} alt="Delete threat intelligence indicators" style={{border: '1px solid black'}} width="300" />
-1. Select indicators to delete:
+1. Select indicators to delete from the source:
-   * **Delete all indicators**
+   * **Delete all indicators**.
+Remove all indicators from the source.
    * **Delete indicators matching the expression**.
 Enter the attribute and value to match.
 For example, if you want to delete indicators with certain "valid until" dates from **Sumo normalized JSON** files, for an attribute enter `validUntil` and for a value enter a date.
 The attributes and values you enter must match attributes and values in the files uploaded in [Add threat intelligence indicators](#add-threat-intelligence-indicators) above.
 1. Click **Delete**.